cammurray/orca/README.md

 ## Sounds good!
 How do I run it?

-You will need the Exchange Online Management Shell first.
+You will need the Exchange Online Management module first.

-* Exchange Online PowerShell V2 module is availible via the PowerShell gallery:
+* Exchange Online Management module is availible via the PowerShell gallery:

- `Install-Module -Name ExchangeOnlineManagement`
+Install for current user `Install-Module -Name ExchangeOnlineManagement -Scope:CurrentUser` Install for all users `Install-Module -Name ExchangeOnlineManagement`

-**or**

-* Exchange Online PowerShell module http://aka.ms/exopsmodule

-We use these modules to connect to Exchange Online and look at your configuration.

 Then, you'll need ORCA.
 We publish ORCA via the PowerShell gallery to make it easy and accessible for everyone.